sdmisra/news-challenge/README.md

 # You Snooze, You Lose, News:
 [//]: <>

 YSYL News is a streamlined news browsing application, bringing you the headlines of the day as well as a repository of thousands of articles to search within in moments upon entering!
-Major news outlets as well as indepenedent journalists are featured.
+Major news outlets as well as independent journalists are featured.

 ## Preview of App:
 [//]: <>